CumulusNetworks/docs/content/guides/nsxt.md

 Configure EVPN control plane to advertise L2 information over the layer 3 fabric.
 Set all BGP neighbors to use `l2vpn-evpn` address-family.

 {{%notice info%}}
-Prior configuring EVPN, make sure to configure the underlay fabric connectivity.
+Prior to configuring EVPN, make sure to configure the underlay fabric connectivity.
 Use the previous [BGP Configuration](#bgp-configuration) in the [Pure Virtualized Environment](#pure-virtualized-environment) section.
+{{% /notice %}}

+{{%notice note%}}
+In the case of multiple VRFs, this configuration must be done for each VRF.
 {{% /notice %}}

 {{< tabs "101ad3d ">}}